-It sounds like you're in desperate need of some simple
+It sounds like you're in desperate need of some simple security software.
+There's nothing inherently wrong with

 - Antivirus software.
 The premier products in this field are McAfee VirusScan and Norton AntiVirus.
 It's critical that you purchase the software updates and ensure that your antivirus signatures are updated on a daily basis.
 You should also configure the software to do a full system scan on at least a weekly basis.